 “CASM considers the interaction of various component movements within oropharyngeal swallows by relationally tracking the displacement of anatomical landmarks.”

 “Whereas MBSImP categorizes ratings of specific movement trajectories and tissue approximations using ordinal scales, CASM tracks landmarks’ movements in any direction using interval measures.
 This may enable detection of subtle changes in oropharyngeal swallowing physiology that could be unappreciated using clinical ratings or more traditional distance measurements of isolated swallowing movement trajectories.” p.2

-Now, CASM only looked at participants who took all 3 of the different stimulus trials (bland, sour, sour+sweet), but that’s because it needed this info to compute and do all of its computer-technological-robotic brain power analyses, along with only participants who VFSS visually/radiographically showed all the anatomical structures needed to do the above fancy analyses.
+Now, CASM only looked at participants who took all 3 of the different stimulus trials (bland, sour, sour+sweet), but that’s because it needed this info to compute and do all of its robotic-brain-power analyses, along with only participants who on VFSS visually/radiographically showed all the anatomical structures needed to do the above fancy analyses.

 What are those structures you ask?🤔🤔